Bobby Sheldon: Automobiles

 Sheldon had never seen an actual automobile, only pictures, but in 1905 he decided to build his own to compete for the affection of a young woman whose other suitor carted her around in a fancy horse-drawn carriage.
 Sheldon built his automobile from any parts he could scavenge: scraps of tin, mining lamps, bits from porter carts, seats from barstools, and a marine engine from a sunken boat.
 Later known as "The Sheldon", his vehicle won "most original entry" in the local 4 July parade.
 Years later, when a reporter asked if he married the young woman, Sheldon said "No, but three other fellows have since then."
 The Sheldon was donated to the collection of University of Alaska Museum of the North; as of September, 2021, it is on loan to the Fountainhead Antique Auto Museum.

 Sheldon moved to Fairbanks in 1908 as the manager of the Northern Commercial Company power plant.
 In 1908, he brought a 1906 Pope-Toledo down the Yukon to Fairbanks.

 In 1913, Sheldon imported the first Model T Ford to Alaska; it travelled by rail to Seattle, then was carried by boat to Skagway.
 From Skagway, it was carried by train on the White Pass and Yukon Route to Whitehorse.
 A boat carried it down the Yukon River, then the Tanana River, and finally down the Chena River to Fairbanks.
 With railroad, ocean, and river freight costs added on, the 1913 Model T that sold for $390 cost Sheldon $1,297.

 While on vacation, Sheldon used his car to transport people from rural areas into town, saving them a trip in a buckboard wagon pulled by horses that would usually take them several days.
 Since they insisted on paying him, he ended his vacation having earned $1,500 and with an idea of making money from automobiles.
 The Alaskan territory at this time had only a few miles of gravel and dirt roads; horses and dog teams used the hundreds of miles of dirt trails.
 Sheldon determined to drive his new car the distance of the Fairbanks-Valdez trail.
 When the power plant declined to extend his vacation, Sheldon quit his job, believing that he could establish a regular auto stage line if his venture was successful.
-Sheldon and three passengers left Fairbanks at 10:30 p.m. on July 29, 1913.
+Sheldon and three passengers left Fairbanks with a banner proclaiming "Valdez or Bust" at 10:30 p.m. on July 29, 1913.